npc-code/terraform_re_node_fargate/README.md

-# toy_terraform_flask_deployment
+# terraform_re_node_fargate

 A simple POC for working with AWS via Terraform.
-Currently this will only work with a flask application running within docker, but further changes will make this more modular.
 This project will create:
 - a vpc with 2 public and 2 private subnets across 2 azs
 - an internet gateway and nat gateway for public and private subnet routes
 - security groups for the alb and the fargate cluster